StardustCollective/NodeCloud/scripts/uploadP12/macos/ReadMe.md

 * Password is verified locally using OpenSSL
 * Password is never sent to the server
 * You get up to 12 attempts
+* After the password is verified, the script reads the `.p12` **alias (friendlyName)** and displays it so you can write it down and keep it documented

 ---